heyeinin/comicfury-documentation/README.md

 - `[v:chapterlink]` - the actual URL to the chapter collection the comic is in.
 - `[v:chaptername]` - the name of the chapter collection the comic is in.
 - `[v:comicimage]` - the URL to the comic image contained within an `<img>` tag, ready-to-use.
+- `[v:comicimagetype]` - the type of comic uploaded (single page, multi-page, or html)
+- `[v:comicnumber]` - the number of the comic according to the order in which it was published
 - `[v:prevcomic]`
 - `[v:nextcomic]`
 - `[v:rating]` - the rating of the comic.